 10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

-1. Trying to be productive as a Digital Nomad when the beach is calling
+1. Trying to be productive as you have a digital nomad life and the beach is calling

-This isn’t so bad if you are with other Digital Nomads who are also working.
+This digital nomad life isn’t so bad if you are with other Digital Nomads who are also working.
 But it’s the times when I’ve found myself at a hostel with backpackers when it has been most challenging.
-Backpackers who aren’t working and spending every day exploring and every night partying.
+Backpackers who aren’t working in a digital nomad life spend every day exploring and every night partying.
 It can get seriously depressing constantly having to say no to their invitations.

-It’s important to find a balance, which can be easier said than done when the beach is calling!
+It’s important to find a balance during your digital nomadism, which can be easier said than done when the beach is calling!
 I prefer to live with other people working remotely.
 This way I can still be social without the consent temptation of adventures and crazy parties.

-For the first year, I worked wherever I was staying.
+For the first year of my nomad life, I worked wherever I was staying.
 I always made sure there was WiFi and I didn’t even consider paying extra for a coworking space.
 It seemed like a waste of money.
 That was until I booked a free day at a Coworking space and realized how much more productive I was.
 You can find places to work easily by googling coworking spaces.

 Pricing really varies.
 In NYC I paid $50-$100 a month 8-6pm Monday – Friday, In Medellin I paid around $5 a day and in Playa Del Carmen I paid over $15 per day.
 As a standard for your fee you normally get a flexible workspace, free tea, coffee, and water, super fast internet and AC!
 I can’t even tell you how important AC is working somewhere like Playa Del Carmen!

-Having a dedicated workspace isn’t always possible, but if you can find a Coworking space, where you can work remotely, that doesn’t blow your budget, it really can be worth it.
-I know I’m far more productive in a coworking space than I am in a hotel room.
+Having a dedicated workspace isn’t always possible as a digitalnomad, but if you can find a Coworking space, where you can work remotely, that doesn’t blow your budget, it really can be worth it for your nomad living.
+I know I’m far more productive with my digital nomadism in a coworking space than I am in a hotel room.

 Safety Wing Insurance for Nomads